 No matter which way you go, you’ll go downhill first before coming back uphill.
 Traveling counter-clockwise, you go gently downhill or are on a flat trail for the first half.
 There are two big hills after that, but they are short so don’t get intimidated.
-Lots of people take breaks, and each hill doesn’t take more than 10 minutes of going up to get to the top of.
+Lots of people take breaks, and each hill doesn’t take more than 10 minutes of going up to get to the top.

 The first part of the trail is in pretty dense evergreens, which I loved.
 It smells like Christmas and the pine needles on the ground make the trail really soft.

-But then you open up into the aspen meadows and things start getting real scenic.
-Once you’ve climbed higher, you start getting peeks of the surrounding mountains and the groves of gold aspen trees.
+But then you open up into the aspen meadows and things start getting really scenic.
+Once you’ve climbed higher, you start getting glimpes of the surrounding mountains and the groves of gold aspen trees.
 There are two rocky outcroppings toward the end of the hike that make for excellent photo ops – and once you’ve gotten to the second one, you’re only minutes away from the parking lot!

 What should I wear and bring?

 Always wear plenty of layers in the fall.
 It gets hot in the sun and going uphill, but any time you’re in the shade it was still quite cool.
-Golden Gate is also higher elevation than Denver, so make sure to check the weather at the park before you go.
+Golden Gate Canyon is also at significantly higher elevation than Denver, so make sure to check the weather at the park before you go.